 Anything Worth Protecting is Worth Protecting Properly

 Industrial enclosures go by a lot of names.
-You may hear them called a pump house, valve house, hot box, utility shed, precast building, aluminum shelter…the list goes on.
+You may hear them called a pump house, valve house, utility shed, precast building, aluminum shelter…the list goes on.
 No matter what you call them, there's a commonality.
 Someone decided that the equipment inside needs protection.

 From Widely Ranging Risks

 Maintaining and protecting pumps and process related equipment of any type in a fast paced industrial manufacturing facility is instrumental to their success.
 These critical devices must function as expected - suddenly, in an emergency, and routinely - to keep everything clicking along without expensive downtime or production interruption.

 We've all met Murphy, and we know how his law impacts all of us.
 Typical risks to these critical pumps, valves, generators, pump skids and other devices include:

 - cold – an insulated or heated enclosure will keep devices and pipes from freezing and bursting

 - heat – sensitive electronics must be kept cool enough to function properly with air conditioning, louvers or fans

 - accidents – when someone backs a forklift or truck into an aluminum enclosure, it doesn’t stop production but running over the equipment certainly would